 The considerations for obtaining a certificate of environmental clearance may differ depending on numerous factors, such as:

-If a project involves foreign investment, the applicant should submit a letter from the Bahamas Investment Authority endorsing the project in support of their application.
+If a project involves foreign investment, it is advisable that a letter, from the Bahamas Investment Authority, endorsing the project be submitted in support of the application.
 The application forms set out in Part A of the First Schedule of the EIARs also outline any additional supporting documents that should be submitted along with the application depending on the circumstances.
 For example, where the applicant is not the owner of the property, an authorisation letter from the property owner should be provided, supported by proof of ownership and a copy of a valid form of identification from the owner.

 If the director of environmental planning and protection determines it necessary for an applicant to submit an EIA or EMP, the applicant should submit this electronically and in writing, as set out in the form in the Second Schedule of the EIARs.
 Following submission to the director, the applicant should, as soon as practicable, publish in any newspaper and any general circulation in The Bahamas a notice detailing that an EIA or EMP has been prepared in respect of the proposed project and submitted to the Department of Environmental Planning and Protection for review.
 The department will communicate its decision to the applicant within 60 days of the date of submission of the completed EIA or EMP.